Meowdharchod/Key-verifier-placeholder/README.md

 <a href="https://www.buymeacoffee.com/daboynb" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 # Instructions
-1) Uninstall the app from the Play Store https://play.google.com/store/apps/details?id=com.google.android.safetycore.
+1) Uninstall the app from the Play Store https://play.google.com/store/apps/details?id=com.google.android.contactkeys
+2)
-2) Download the APK from this repository.
+3) Download the APK from this repository.
-3) Install it.
+4) Install it.

 Enjoy!

-If Google tries to replace the APK with the updated SafetyCore app, it will fail due to a signature mismatch.
+If Google tries to replace the APK with the updated Key Verifier app, it will fail due to a signature mismatch.

 # Screenshots
 <p>